rapid7/insightconnect-plugins/datetime/help.md

 # Key Features

 * Convert a Datetime to an Epoch and vice versa
-* Convert a Datetime to specified format
+* Convert a Datetime to a specified format
 * Determine the elapsed time between two dates

 # Requirements